return to news

 State-owned oil firms had kept fuel price unchanged for 11 weeks despite a surge in input cost.
 Image: Shutterstock

-OMCs in focus: Shares of oil marketing companies (OMCs), Indian Oil Corporation (IOCL), Hindustan Petroleum Corporation (HPCL), and Bharat Petroleum Corporation Limited (BPCL), will be on investors' radar on Friday, May 15, as the government has increased fuel prices due to the West Asian crisis that began at the end of February 2026.
+OMCs in focus: Shares of oil marketing companies (OMCs), Indian Oil Corporation (IOCL), Hindustan Petroleum Corporation (HPCL), and Bharat Petroleum Corporation Limited (BPCL), were trading in negative territory in the early trade on Friday, May 15, despite the government decision to increase fuel prices due to the West Asian crisis that began at the end of February 2026.

 Open FREE Demat Account within minutes!